wsu718/Git-for-Web-Development-Project/README.md

 - [X] Create a branch `git checkout -b 'firstName-lastName'`
   - [X] Add a file to the project called `yourFirstName-yourLastName`.txt.
 This file can contain anything.
   - [X] Run your usual git commands for adding/commiting and pushing **Be sure to push to your branch!**
-- [ ] Create a Pull-Request to submit your work
+- [ ] Create a Pull-Request to submit your work ** Waiting on Austin to accept
   - [ ] Use your own student fork as the base (compare across forks, base-fork -> master).
   - [ ] Add your TL as a reviewer on the Pull-Request
 - [ ] TL then will count the Assignment as done by merging the HW back into master "STUDENT FORK".